-Section 8-2 Height Limitations.
-The following structures may exceed the height limitations contained in Article V of this Ordinance by no more than 20% of that specified for any zoning district classification: church spires, belfries, cupolas and domes not intended for human occupancy; monuments, water towers, observation towers, chimneys, smokestacks, conveyors, flag poles, masts and similar structures, except as otherwise restricted in the vicinity of airports or elsewhere in this Ordinance.
+Section 8-2.
+Height Limitations.
+The following structures may exceed the height limitations contained in Article V of this Ordinance by no more than 20% of that specified for any zoning district classification: church spires, belfries, cupolas and domes not intended for human occupancy; monuments, water towers, observation towers, chimneys, smokestacks, conveyors, flag poles, masts and similar structures, except as otherwise restricted in the vicinity of airports or elsewhere in this Ordinance. (amended 04-10-03)

-Section 8-3 Temporary Use Permits for Manufactured/Mobile Homes.
-No more than one manufactured/mobile home may be permitted in the rear yard of a residential dwelling on a platted lot as an accessory structure, provided, the manufactured/mobile home shall meet the principal structure setback requirements for the district in which it is located.
+Section 8-3.
+Temporary Use Permits for Manufactured/Mobile Homes.
+No more than one manufactured/mobile home may be permitted in the rear yard of a residential dwelling on a platted lot as an accessory structure, provided, the manufactured/mobile home shall meet the principal structure set-back requirements for the district in which it is located.
 Such use shall be temporary and shall be based on a finding by Board of Adjustment that a personal hardship situation exists (such as the need to care for elderly parents or other dependents) which justifies a special exception of this nature.
-Temporary Use Permit shall be issued in such cases for one year, and may be renewed by the Zoning Administrator so long as the hardship continues to exist.
+Temporary Use Permit shall be issued in such cases for one year, and may be renewed by the Zoning Administrator so long as the hardship continues to exist. (amended 11-08-89, 04-10-03, 12-02-10)

-All such manufactured/mobile homes situated in rear yards must have access to city water and sewer service or individual systems approved in writing by the County Health Officer and such manufactured/ mobile homes must be maintained in such a way as to create no nuisance conditions.
+All such manufactured/mobile homes situated in rear yards must have access to city water and sewer service or individual systems approved in writing by the County Health Officer and such manufactured/mobile homes must be maintained in such a way as to create no nuisance conditions.
 Furthermore, if any such manufactured/mobile home must be situated closer to the side or rear yard line than the required setback for the district involved, a variance must be obtained from the Zoning Board of Adjustment.